 Ammonia is one of the few chemicals that play an equally important role in both freshwater and marine aquariums.
-However, there are common misconceptions about the sources of ammonia, its nature and toxicity.
+However, there are common misconceptions about the sources of ammonia, its nature, and its toxicity.

-In a well-established reef aquarium, the problem of high levels of ammonia usually does not occur, because the huge number of bacteria and algae present contributes to the rapid removal of ammonia from the water.
-Against the background of low oxygen levels, ammonia can become the main cause of aquarium death.
-When something in the aquarium dies, ammonia is released as a result of rotting; increased levels of ammonia can lead to the death of other organisms.
+In a well-established reef aquarium, the problem of high levels of ammonia usually does not occur, because the vast number of bacteria and algae present contributes to the rapid removal of ammonia from the water.
+Against the background of low oxygen levels, ammonia can become the leading cause of aquarium death.
+When something in the aquarium dies, ammonia is released as a result of rotting; increased levels of ammonia can lead to other organisms.

-The main source of ammonia in the aquarium is fish and other organisms that feed on organic substances.
+The primary source of ammonia in the aquarium is fish and other organisms that feed on organic substances.

 Fish produce ammonia in large quantities through their gills, and possibly in small amounts with their urine.
-Therefore, any aquarium should have mechanisms that prevent the concentration of ammonia from rising to a toxic level.
+Therefore, any aquarium should have mechanisms that prevent ammonia concentration from rising to a toxic level.

 Many organisms in aquariums also emit ammonia, such as crabs and shrimp.
-Almost all the inhabitants of an aquarium with coral, which in the course of their life consume food, emit a certain amount of ammonia.
+Almost all the inhabitants of a coral aquarium emit a certain amount of ammonia.

 The reason for the release of ammonia by such organisms is that with organic food, they consume significantly more nitrogen, which is required for the construction of new tissues.
 Accordingly, they have to somehow remove excess nitrogen.
 The usual method of removing nitrogen is via ammonia, along with urea and some other nitrogen compounds.

-Other sources of ammonia are tap water (especially if it contains chloramine and has not been treated with ion-exchange resins), impurities in sea salt and other additives.
+Other sources of ammonia are tap water (mainly if it contains chloramine and has not been treated with ion-exchange resins), impurities in sea salt, and other additives.

 Also, the high content of ammonia can be the result of contamination of calcium or magnesium chlorides, while ammonia appears as a result of technological processes in the production of salt.
-Calcium and magnesium supplements can be a significant source of ammonia, especially when aquarium owners are trying to save money and use cheap sources of calcium or magnesium chlorides.
+Calcium and magnesium supplements can be a significant source of ammonia, especially when aquarium owners try to save money and use cheap sources of calcium or magnesium chloride.

 Ammonia is toxic to fish.
 Ammonia can cause damage to the gills, which leads to impaired gas exchange, ion regulation, and blood pH regulation.

-The results of its influence can also be a difficult transfer of oxygen to the tissues, causing metabolic disorders and effects on the nervous system, which can lead to hyperactivity, convulsions, and death.
+The results of its influence can also be a complicated transfer of oxygen to the tissues, causing metabolic disorders and effects on the nervous system, leading to hyperactivity, convulsions, and death.

 Toxicity can be measured in various ways.
-One of the most common ways to measure acute toxicity is to measure the concentration that leads to the death of half of the organisms over a certain period of time.
+One of the most common ways to measure acute toxicity is to measure the concentration that leads to the death of half of the organisms over a specified period.
 A time interval of 96 hours is usually used.

-Another difficult point related to the toxicity of ammonia is the ratio of the amount of free ammonia and ammonium ions.
+Another problematic point related to the toxicity of ammonia is the ratio of free ammonia and ammonium ions.
 Although ammonium ions are also toxic to marine fish, they are still less toxic than free ammonia.
 The toxicity indicator usually takes into account only the concentration of free ammonia.
-Non-fatal levels of ammonia can also cause serious problems for fish.
-Accordingly, the task of aquarium owners is to keep the concentration of ammonia significantly below the lethal level.
+Non-fatal levels of ammonia can also cause severe problems for fish.
+Accordingly, the task of aquarium owners is to keep the attention of ammonia significantly below the lethal level.